-Every time I try a new adventure course, whether it’s a zip line or a ropes course, it seems that each one gets more challenging.
+Every time I try a new high ropes adventure course, I learn something new about myself.
 That’s certainly the case with the ropes course at Xtreme Park Adventures, an adventure park near Durham, North Carolina.

 Xtreme Park Adventures has been around for several years, expanding over time to offer more and more activities.
 Today, the park offers paintball, air soft, a zip line course, laser tag, an escape room and the ropes course for adventurers.
 Family activities include a kid zone with activities suitable for kids and a gem mine the whole family can do together.